diesimo-ai/self-driving-car-projects/p7-self-driving-car-environment-perception/readme.md

 ```sh
 conda install --file requirements.txt
 ```
-`Notes:` If you're having problems colleting some packages, try to search from a specific channel by adding "--channel" flag.
+`Notes:` If you're having problems collecting some packages, try to search from a specific channel by adding "--channel" flag.
 For example "--channel conda-forge"

 ## Usage